Tauvic/roadsafety/README.md

   * mapping road accidents on neighborhood to finding safe routes to school.
   * working on an algorithm for automatic routing (python osmnx).
   * accesibility for blind and disabled (tactile_paving)
-  * reading Route planning for blind pedestrians using OpenStreetMap ([ink](https://journals.sagepub.com/doi/full/10.1177/2399808320933907)
+  * reading: Route planning for blind pedestrians using OpenStreetMap ([document link](https://journals.sagepub.com/doi/full/10.1177/2399808320933907)

 # Inzicht in de verkeersveiligheid op buurt en straat nivo